-Listed in this section are Policy and Procedure documents related to Research Activity at Waterford Institute of Technology.
-These documents have been created by Waterford Institute of Techology and in some cases, where applicable, other state departments.
-WIT has a large number of other policy and procedure documents governing other aspects of the Institute's practices and these can be found on the main Policies page ».
+Listed in this section are Policy and Procedure documents related to Research Activity at SETU Waterford.
+These documents have been created by SETU Waterford and in some cases, where applicable, other state departments.
+SETU Waterford has a large number of other policy and procedure documents governing other aspects of the university's practices and these can be found on the main Policies page ».

 Policies of the TTO